I remember how I cried

 Or help me with the problems I’ve known.

-But his gifts of life, and his gifts
+But his gifts of life,

-Are still here on earth with me,
+Are still here on earth in me,

-Angelically guarding and guiding
+Angelically guarding, and guiding,

-a sunflower in Texas has granted Writing.Com, its affiliates and syndicates non-exclusive rights to display this work.
+Writing.Com, its affiliates and syndicates have been granted non-exclusive rights to display this work.